w3ctag/privacy-principles/README.md

 e.g.
 > As a target threat model, it describes not the current state of the Web including all current maybe-unwise APIs, but rather an end state that we hope to migrate to, and that new APIs should be held to.
 This is meant to be a plausible threat model: it doesn’t expect to remove any APIs or browser behavior that is deemed essential to the viability of the Web.

-Constiuencies we want representation and input from:
+Constiuencies we want to ensure input and review from:

 * Browsers
 * Publishers / Web Sites